khaledHamidi/portfolio/content/articles/aircraft/datcom/index.md

 **Digital DATCOM** (Data Compendium) is a computer program developed by the **United States Air Force** to estimate aircraft stability and control characteristics.
 It implements the methods documented in the classic USAF Stability and Control DATCOM handbook and was originally created at Wright–Patterson Air Force Base.

-Instead of running CFD for every configuration, DATCOM uses semi‑empirical methods based on:

-- **Lifting‑line theory** for wing aerodynamics
-- **Slender‑body theory** for fuselage contributions
-- **Component build‑up methods** for the complete aircraft
-- **Empirical corrections** derived from wind‑tunnel and flight‑test data

 From these models, the code can compute:

 - Lift coefficient (CL) and lift‑curve slope (CLα)